coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 sudo dpkg-reconfigure -plow unattended-upgrades
 ```

+{% hint style="info" %}
+By default when enabled, the `unattended-upgrades` service only installs security updates automatically.
+To configure unattended upgrades, edit the `/etc/apt/apt.conf.d/50unattended-upgrades` file.
+For more details, see [How to Setup & Configure Unattended Upgrades on Ubuntu 20.04](https://www.linuxcapable.com/how-to-setup-configure-unattended-upgrades-on-ubuntu-20-04/), for example.
+{% endhint %}

 ## :teddy\_bear: Disabling the root Account

 System admins should not frequently log in as root in order to maintain server security.
 Instead, you can use sudo execute that require low-level privileges.